howarddyer/howarddyer.github.io/_posts/2018-09-21-what-happens-in-bfc-stays-in-bfc.markdown

 <figure>
     <img src="/static/images/posts/2018-09-21-bfc-1.png" alt="An outer element does not respect the height of a floated element contained within it" class="c-post__image">
-    <figcaption>An outer element does not respect the height of a floated element contained within it.</figcaption>
+    <figcaption>Example 1: An outer element does not respect the height of a floated element contained within it.</figcaption>
 </figure>

 Example 1 shows a text element and a floated element inside an outer element.
 When there is not enough text to surpass the height of the floated element, the outer element doesn’t respect the height of the floated element in the same way that it respects the height of the text element.
 Due to this, the floated element ends up spilling out of the outer element.